2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/defendpdx/status/1286185049054879744

-### Two protestors hospitalized after being shot by less-lethal munitions | July 22nd
+### Two protesters hospitalized after being shot by less-lethal munitions | July 22nd

 Two individuals who attended protests in Portland on July 22nd have been hospitalized for injuries sustained from less lethal rounds used by federal officers.

-One protestor was shot in the head just below his helmet.
+One protester was shot in the head just below his helmet.
 A medic who attended him on site says he lost consciousness repeatedly on the way to the hospital.
 A CT scan revealed metal shrapnel in his head.
-The protestor is now home and is expected to make a full recovery.
+The protester is now home and is expected to make a full recovery.

-The other protestor was shot repeatedly in the abdomen.
+The other protester was shot repeatedly in the abdomen.
 One round pierced through his skin, fat and a first layer of muscle on his back.
-A trauma surgeon investigated and found that the round had not pierced the protestor's abdominal cavity.
+A trauma surgeon investigated and found that the round had not pierced the protester's abdominal cavity.

 tags: protester, shoot, projectile